About this site

 But anyway, I shall say this much, after being coached by my Webmaster.

-On my Mac, the body text that I am looking at is 12-point Minion Web, set for a maximum line length of about five inches, and displaying a reasonable number of words within that five inch line when viewed at 90% courtesy of Text-Zoom in the View menu of my browser, Internet Explorer 5.0 Mac.
+On my Mac, the body text that I am looking at is 12-point Minion Web, set for a maximum line length of about five inches, and displaying a reasonable number of words within that five inch line when viewed at 90% courtesy of Text-Zoom in the View menu of my web browser.

 I say this chiefly for the benefit of other Mac users.
 Apparently PC owners will be able to view at 100% or Medium or default text size and will see the same number of words per line, approximately.